SEBR-0429/cover_letter_workshop/README.md

-# Cover Letter  Workshop
+# Cover Letter  Workshop - Taylor's Version

 Writing Cover Letters can be challenging, but shouldn't be too scary.
-You may have to take a few chances, but you won't need to be *fearless*
+You may have to take a few chances, but you won't need to be *fearless* to write them

 <img src="https://i.ebayimg.com/images/g/K60AAOSwkH5l~X0a/s-l1200.webp"/>